Bulat-Ziganshin/EasyProtoBuf/codegen/INTERNALS.md

 - `.proto` input: parser constructs the descriptor tree directly;
 - `.pbs` input: EasyProtoBuf decodes the `FileDescriptorSet`, after which `main.cpp` requires exactly one `FileDescriptorProto`.

+Recognized EasyProtoBuf field options are preserved in this common descriptor model.
+For `.pbs` input, the descriptor decoder recognizes EasyProtoBuf's fixed extension number directly; Codegen does not implement a general Protobuf extension registry.

 ## Tests